joshuakalla/simple_shiny_randomization/README.md

 - Probability of Group 3 = 0.1
 - Probability of Group 4 = 0

 You would then upload your spreadsheet, ensure the output reads "GOOD TO DOWNLOAD", and then click "Randomize and Download!".
-This will downlaod a spreadsheet with a treatment vector according to your specified probabilities.
+This will download a spreadsheet with a treatment vector according to your specified probabilities.
 Note that the numerical suffix of the saved file was the seed used in this randomization.
 The seed is set to the date and hour.
 Saving this seed allows you to recreate the randomization, if necessary.

 ## Example 2: Complete Random Assignment